 The Halo Sleep Sack is our all-time favorite all-around sleep sack for toddlers.
 This is the sleep sack that has turned into my kids ‘blankie’ and we have to bring it with us everywhere!
 There was a point when my son was in preschool that he carried it around with him all day.

 The fleece material is great for cold weather, but my kids didn’t seem to mind it in summer either.
 I could always adjust what my little one was wearing under the sleep sack to keep him warmer or cooler.
+We’ve even used this sleep sack on a hot vacation.
 In the summer months we will just use a onesie or a t-shirt and in the winter months, my kids will wear fleece pajamas.

 The Halo Sleep Sacks are affordable and of high quality.
 Ours are going strong for 5 years now!
 These sleep sacks have been through a lot and they always come out fresh in the wash.
 The zipper mechanism hasn’t faulted, which I find quite impressive after all these uses.
 Considering the great price, this is the brand that I always recommend to my friends and family.